How to arrange furniture in a small open floor plan

 Incorporate area rugs to delineate different sections.
 Choosing rugs that are proportionate to the surrounding elements can anchor each zone visually while maintaining an open feel.
 Ensure that at least the front two legs of each primary piece rest on the rug for a cohesive look.

-See also How to curve plywood for furniture
+See also How to build bdsm furniture

 Layer Lighting